PetrKryslUCSD/Targe2.jl/README.md

 <img src=  "sample.png" height=200>

-Targe2.jl implements an interface to the C-language program Targe2 for advancing-front triangulation of two-dimensional regions with arbitrary boundaries and vertex and curve constraints.
+`Targe2.jl` implements an interface to the C-language program Targe2 for advancing-front triangulation of two-dimensional regions with arbitrary boundaries and vertex and curve constraints.
+The complete sources are available from [http://hogwarts.ucsd.edu/~pkrysl/software.html](http://hogwarts.ucsd.edu/~pkrysl/software.html).

 The author would appreciate if issues and suggestions were reported.
 Please don't hesitate to e-mail pkrysl@ucsd.edu.